theronhitchman/euclidean-geometry/class/index.md

 > Question K: Will Herbst's argument for the diagonals of a rhombus work in this
 > context?
 If not, where does it fail?

+## September 22

+> **Question L:** How does Scheidecker's definition for H interact with Nieman's
+> construction for 2.2?
+In particular, what statement is needed (if any) to
+> close the gap?
+Make a conjecture!
+Or explain why everything is fine.